-Billing and collection for ambulance services is through the City's Finance Department, located at 100 S. Davis Street.
+Billing and collection for ambulance services is through the City's Fire Department at 420 Sparta Rd..
 Payment may be made in person or by mail or phone.
-We accept cash, checks, and major credit cards.
+We accept cash, checks, and major credit cards (includes a 4% processing fee).
 We can also file claims with insurance companies, Medicare and Medicaid, if policy information is provided.
 Contact the Ambulance Billing Clerk at (254) 933-5804 for more information.

 Is a burn ban in effect?

 The burn ban applies to unincorporated areas of Bell County outside the City of Belton.
 An Open Burn Permit is required at all times for burning within the City limits.
 Those living outside of the City limits may find out if a ban is in place by calling (254) 933-5555 or by accessing the Bell County website.

 The City of Belton has adopted the 2015 International Fire Code.

 Do I need a permit to burn within the City?